 The Fern Ridge bike path is excellent for a family ride because it is mostly flat and wide open.
 Schools often pick this path for larger group rides for the same reasons.
 The 6.9 mile (11.1 km) path crosses through wetlands and native prairie and hugs Amazon Creek.
 Look for spawning fish, Great Blue Herons and spring camas.
 In the wet season use caution as some lower levels of the path are prone to flooding.

 The path is mostly buffered from cars but it does cross a few roads as it parallels the length of West 11th.
 Some of the crosswalks feature flashing lights for pedestrian crossing.
 Have your children stop to wait for you and cross together (sometimes kids are prone to speed ahead for the sheer joy of riding fast and outpacing their parents!).

-Parking is available at Meadowlark Prairie trail head on Green Hill Road.
-There are restrooms here and picnic tables under shade.
+Parking is available at Meadowlark Prairie trailhead on Green Hill Road.
+There are restrooms here and picnic tables under the shade.

 The Row River Trail is a beautiful trail alongside Dorena Reservoir.
 It is a great trail for older and experienced cyclists because it is 15 miles long and has a slight incline in places.
 However, if you plan out your turn-around, it is always great for younger families because it has long flat stretches and is mostly buffered from traffic.
 There are just a few road crossings and the biggest have been enhanced with pedestrian-crossing safety features like flashing lights.

-This is a favorite ride of ours because the views are gorgeous whether through meadow, along the shore or through dark, shady forest.
+This is a favorite ride of ours because the views are gorgeous whether through meadows, along the shore or through dark, shady forest.
 It is also part of the Covered Bridges Scenic Bikeway that rolls through several covered bridges and covers 35 miles.
-So if you are feeling ambitious...